What are Standard Dental Implants?

 1. Initial Consultation

-x-rays and may include taking impressions for models of your teeth.
+and may include taking impressions for models of your teeth.
 If you

-have already lost a significant amount of bone, additional x-rays taken at
+have already lost a significant amount of bone, additional x-rays taken

-another facility that specializes in this type of x-ray may also be
+at another facility that specializes in this type of x-ray may also be

 recommended.
-During the examination, we will be evaluating the area(s) of your mouth
+During the examination, we will be evaluating the area(s)

-the placement of implants. we will also be evaluating the type of
+available to support the placement of implants. we will also be

-replacement teeth that will best meet your needs.
-A review of your health
+evaluating the type of replacement teeth that will best meet your

-history will indicate whether there are any medical conditions that could
+needs.
+A review of your health history will indicate whether there are

-prevent you from being a candidate for implant treatment.
+any medical conditions that could prevent you from being a candidate

 2. Dental Implant Placement Procedure